 In order for the IRS to track your business’s payroll tax forms and payments, they require you to obtain a Federal Employer Identification Number (EIN or FEIN).
 You can apply for one for free on the IRS website.

 Note: You will also need to register with your state as an employer, but the steps are different for each state.
 Visit your state’s Department of Revenue and Department of Labor to learn more about what you need to do.

 2. Register with the Electronic Federal Tax Payment System (EFTPS)

 If you’re giving employees paychecks and running payroll, you’re required to pay taxes.
 You can do so online by registering with the Electronic Federal Tax Payment System (EFTPS), a free online tool you can use to pay your federal payroll taxes and federal unemployment taxes.

 You can sign up for your EFTPS account here.

-Learn the laws on how to do payroll for small business
+3. Learn the laws on how to do payroll records for small businesses

 Probably the most tedious aspect of learning how to do payroll for a small business is making sure you are up to date on every law you must follow in terms of paying employees.
 Here are a few laws you absolutely need to know before your first pay period: